Ruhm42/NcursesShell/README.md

 # NcursesShell

-Working one radix tree for completion
+Waiting for hashtable for suggest paramater